adelkamell/Cyber-Security-Prompt-Engineering/README.md

 - **Get a golden prompt template**: A ready-to-use template for pentests, bug bounties, and educational simulations.

 > All content follows legal boundaries, professional ethics, and white-hat contracts.

+## 👨‍💻 Author
+- Adel Kamel

+- ## ⭐ Show Your Support
+- If you found this project helpful, please give it a ⭐ on GitHub!